trainingnns/trainingnns.github.io/README.md

 The [Tensorflow Playground](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.40188&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false), may at first overwhelm you with NN training options that don't make much sense to you yet.
 In [Section 6](#train_nns) we will provide various resources for you to understand the tips and tricks that go ino successfully training a neural net.
 Just click play on the top left corner in the playground and watch what happens!

+Training neural nets yourself for applications or research requires programming.
+If you don't have programming background, then you will have to also learn programming before training neural networks.
+If you know some Python already we recommend you check out a [simple colab notebook tutorial](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/keras/classification.ipynb) that walks you through an image classification task with neural networks in Tensorflow (one of the two big deep learning frameworks - we will talk more about deep learning frameworks in [Section 5](#dl_frameworks)).
+Colab notebooks are the perfect way to start for beginners with a basic understanding of neural networks and rudimentary python skills.
+Google describes Colab as follows:
+``
+Colaboratory, or “Colab” for short, is a product from Google Research.
+Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.
+More technically, Colab is a hosted Jupyter notebook service that requires no setup to use, while providing free access to computing resources including GPUs.
+``

+The command line is a swiss army knife for programmers and a tool that you will use

 # Table of Contents